workloads/workspaces/README.md

 ## Notes

+### Sensitive Data

-* Terraform state may contain [sensitive data](https://developer.hashicorp.com/terraform/language/state/sensitive-data).
+Terraform state may contain [sensitive data](https://developer.hashicorp.com/terraform/language/state/sensitive-data).
 This workspace uses [Terraform Cloud](https://developer.hashicorp.com/terraform/cloud-docs) to safely store state, and encrypt the data at rest.

+### Colored Output

-* Colorized CLI output may be disabled by setting the `NO_COLOR` environment variable to any non-empty value.
+Colorized CLI output may be disabled by setting the `NO_COLOR` environment variable to any non-empty value.

 ```shell
 export NO_COLOR=1 && make